stfc/ceph-InfluxDB-metricsCollector/README.md

 ##Installation & configuration:

-1.Download this repository wherever you want to have it.
+1. Download this repository wherever you want to have it.
-2.Configure the scripts using the single ceph-influxDB-metricsCollector.ini config file 3.Crate directory /var/log/ceph-influxdb-metricsCollector
+2. Configure the scripts using the single ceph-influxDB-metricsCollector.ini config file
+3. Crate directory /var/log/ceph-influxdb-metricsCollector
-3.Make sure the user the scripts are going to be ran by can read and write in the desired log location and the plugins directory in the package.
+3. Make sure the user the scripts are going to be ran by can read and write in the desired log location and the plugins directory in the package.
-4.Schedual the loader.py to run at your desired interval by creating a CRON job.
+4. Schedual the loader.py to run at your desired interval by creating a CRON job.
 For testing, you can just run plugins/./runLoop.py, which will run the scripts at the start of every minute.
 For one time runs, you can use plugins/./loader.py

 ##Hotswapping plugins: